-Explaining the science behind climate change and how it adversely effects our beautiful planet to six and seven-year-old children is not so easy but, the kids at Liphook Infant School were engaged and received the information willingly, which was then translated very well through their art.
+Explaining the science of climate change, and how it adversely affects our beautiful planet to six and seven-year-old children, is not so easy.
+However, the kids at Liphook Infant School were engaged and received the information willingly, which was then translated very well through their art.

-Considering that the Arctic is warming two to three times faster than the rest of the globe, it’s only natural to think that glaciers and ice caps are melting at faster rates too (https://www.sciencedaily.com/releases/2019/01/190125112310.htm).
-The knock on affect is that the surrounding fauna and flora suffers and species are becoming endangered, sea levels are rising and we’re at greater risk of unpredictable weather changes.
+Considering that the Arctic is warming two to three times faster than the rest of the globe, it’s only natural to think that glaciers and ice caps are melting at more rapid rates too (https://www.sciencedaily.com/releases/2019/01/190125112310.htm).
+The knock-on effect is that the surrounding fauna and flora suffer and species are becoming endangered, sea levels are rising, and we’re at greater risk of unpredictable weather changes.

-Did you know that Southern Beaufort Sea polar bears have declined by forty percent in the last decade (https://www.worldwildlife.org/stories/polar-bear-population-decline-a-wake-up-call-for-climate-change-action) and that the worldwide population is projected to decline by a third by 2050 - there are currently 26,000 (https://globalnews.ca/news/3112257/polar-bear-population-to-decline-by-a-third-by-2050-study/)?
+Did you know that there are currently 26,000 Southern Beaufort Sea polar bears, that have declined by forty percent in the last decade (https://www.worldwildlife.org/stories/polar-bear-population-decline-a-wake-up-call-for-climate-change-action) and that the worldwide population is projected to decrease by a third by 2050 (https://globalnews.ca/news/3112257/polar-bear-population-to-decline-by-a-third-by-2050-study/)?
 I know.
 So sad, right?
-But it’s not too late, we can help and that’s the good part.
+But it’s not too late; we can help, and that’s the good part.

-As we packed up for the end of the club, I asked one little boy to put his coat on and he looked at me and said, ‘I don’t want go home, I want to stay here and colour wind and sun with you’.
+As we packed up for the end of the club, I asked one little boy to put his coat on, and he looked at me and said, ‘I don’t want to go home, I want to stay here and colour wind and sun with you’.
 Wow.
 My goodness.
 So sweet.
 Perhaps he’ll go home and show his pictures to his siblings, I wondered.
-That would be a lovely way to pass on his new knowledge to future generations, where over the next few years, hopefully sustainable energy use will just be common place anyway.
+That would be a lovely way to pass on his new knowledge to future generations, where over the next few years, hopefully, sustainable energy use will be commonplace anyway.